DiabloPro/UiLibrary/README.md

 Library:removeKeybindBlacklist(keys) -- same as previous

-local slider = section:createSlider(name, range, default, precentage, callback) --[[ range is the range of numbers you want it should look like {0, 100}.
+local slider = section:createSlider(name, range, default, precentage, function(value)

+end) --[[ range is the range of numbers you want it should look like {0, 100}.
 Precentage should be true or false ]]--
 ```